DanielFerguson/helpinghomes.com.au/README.md

 - Facebook and Google OAuth support.
 - Improved viewing of offers through modal popups (single and multi-offer view).
 - Improved privacy with location fuzzing and rate-limiting of contact detail requests.
+- Navigate to a point of interest option when clicked on one w/ Google Maps.
+- Add road repairs needed POI.

 ## Questions